Fawzy-AI-Explorer/NLP-Tea/02-Word Embeddings/2.2-BOW/Theory.md

 ## What is Bag of Words (BoW)?

-Bag of Words is a text representation technique used in Natural Language Processing (NLP) to convert unstructured text  numerical.
-It treats a document as an unordered collection (or "bag") of words, ignoring word order ans structure.
+convert text into numerical.
+It treats a document as an unordered collection (or "bag") of words, ignoring word order and structure.
 Each document is represented as a vector where each dimension corresponds to the frequency (or presence) of a word from a vocabulary(Unique Words).